Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
-- To recap the event loop model, let's first take a quick look at the synchronous Beast example. >>
+- To recap the event loop model, let's first take a quick look at a synchronous Beast example. >>

 ---